Accounts Payable Coordinator

 Qualifications:

-- Bachelor’s degree or education and training equivalent to four years of education in business administration, public administration, risk management or a closely related field.
+- Bachelor’s degree in accounting, financial management, business administration, risk management, or a closely related field (Master’s degree preferred).